 I just wasn’t sure what was missing.
 Eventually, I began to figure it out, when I started realizing one common concern that each of my clients shared.
 It seemed as though they all had items in their homes that they were not interested in moving to their new home.
 In some cases, it was a ratty old appliance or a worn out sofa, but in other instances, it was a whole basement, attic or garage worth of miscellaneous “junk.”

 I had heard that such a service existed that would come into your home and remove your unwanted items for a fee, but I didn’t know the first thing about how it worked.
-So as any responsible sales consultant would do, I decided to reach out to a few of them, if nothing else, to find how they operated so I could confidently refer them to my clients that were moving.
-The idea was to sit down over coffee so that I could get face to face with a decision maker and then he or she would be my go to person when I was in my clients’ home and I recognized the need for junk hauling services.
+So, as any responsible sales consultant would do, I decided to reach out to a few of them, if nothing else, to find out how they operated so I could confidently refer them to my clients who were moving.
+The idea was to sit down over coffee so that I could get face-to-face with a decision maker, and then he or she would be my go-to person when I was in my client’s homes, and I recognized the need for junk hauling services.
 I got on the phone and started cold calling.

 I quickly started to realize something about my now competition.
 Of the four companies I called, only two of them answered the phone (the others never called back).
 Both of them had little to no interest in sitting down with me, let alone chatting with me over the phone.
 The way I saw it, there was one of two reasons for this: 1) They were so busy building their junk empires, that they didn’t have the time to be bothered by another potential referral source, or 2) They were completely blind to the fact that I, a moving consultant, would be somebody who was capable of referring them business.